utkuokur/binary_trees_and_tanglegrams/README.md

 This package contains Sagemath code to calculate:

-1- the k-multideck of a rooted binary tree T with n leaves, namely, the multiset of rooted binary trees "induced" by (n-1)-subsets of the leaves of T. (cf. below for the definition of an induced subtree.)

-2- the list of k-universal rooted binary trees, namely, the rooted binary trees of minimum size, containing every rooted binary tree of size k as an induced subtree.
+1- "minimal_universal_tree_calculator": the list of k-universal rooted binary trees, namely, the rooted binary trees of minimum size, containing every rooted binary tree of size k as an induced subtree.

-3- the number of non-isomorphic induced subtrees of a fixed binary tree.
+2- "maximum_number_of_non_isomorphic_subtrees": the number of non-isomorphic induced subtrees of a fixed binary tree.

+3- "tanglegram_isomorphism": Determines whether two tanglegrams are isomorphic, but the algorithm is not shown to work for every size. (works in polynomial time on the number of leaves/vertices.)

+4- "tanglegram_multideck_calculator": the k-multideck of a tanglegram T with n leaves, namely, the multiset of tanglegrams "induced" by (n-1)-subsets of the leaves of the left tree, and the corresponding leaves on the right tree, given by the matching. (works in exponential time on the number of leaves/vertices.)

 The repository contains the first three programs just mentioned.